Webchat

 Each Webchat deployment has two options for interacting with the widget:

 <table data-card-size="large" data-column-title-hidden data-view="cards"><thead><tr><th>Method</th><th>Description</th></tr></thead><tbody><tr><td><h4><i class="fa-code">:code:</i></h4><h4>JavaScript Snippet</h4></td><td><p>Reveals the JavaScript snippet for this deployment.
-Copy and paste it into your website's HTML along with the to embed the widget. </p><p>Use this when you're ready to go live or want to test the widget in a staging environment alongside your actual site content.</p></td></tr><tr><td><h4><i class="fa-eye">:eye:</i></h4><h4>Preview</h4></td><td><p>Opens a live preview in a new browser tab.
+Copy and paste it into your website's HTML to embed the widget. </p><p>Use this when you're ready to go live or want to test the widget in a staging environment alongside your actual site content.</p></td></tr><tr><td><h4><i class="fa-eye">:eye:</i></h4><h4>Preview</h4></td><td><p>Opens a live preview in a new browser tab.
 The widget renders on a blank page exactly as visitors will see it. </p><p>Use it to quickly verify colors, avatars, notifications, and conversation flow without touching your site.</p></td></tr></tbody></table>

 You can access both the JavaScript Snippet and the Preview from two places: the action icons in the Deployments list, or the buttons inside the deployment's edit dialog.